we have a problem.

 flooding, Windsor, and idiot sticks

-famous Canadian Science Fiction novelist Mark A. Carter
+famous Canadian Science Fiction writer Mark A. Carter

 rants about Hurricane Harvey,